Logo Design Psychology & Colour Theory in Branding

 People buy things when they feel happy, sad, excited, safe, etc. And your logo can help to bring out those feelings in people.

 Here are some tips to explore the ideas of logo design psychology and colour theory in branding.

 Understand your audience

 Different people will have different emotions looking at the same thing.

-If your company offers products for young people, your design should be oriented on their psychology and provide something bright and fresh.
+If your company offers products for young people, your design should be oriented toward their psychology and provide something bright and fresh.

 At the same time, don’t make it too group-oriented.

-For instance, if your logo would be naturally oriented on rich people or people of a particular nationality or race, it could create different reactions with others.
+For instance, if your logo would be naturally oriented toward rich people or people of a particular nationality or race, it could create different reactions from others.

 Keep logo design ‘trends’ in mind